 This task is planned within the framework of the "Good Governance Initiative" (GGI) project funded by the USAID.
-It is planned that a consultant will be engaged to apply the methodology of quantitative evaluation of lost revenues caused by tax exemptions and develop it for application in Georgia.
+The International Monetary Fund's technical assistance mission will also be involved in the project.
+It is planned that a consultant will be engaged to apply the methodology of quantitative evaluation of lost revenues caused by tax exemptions (ineligible income from VAT and income / profit taxes) and develop it for application in Georgia.
 The assessment of tax expenditures will be carried out independently in the following years using the methodology.
+It is planned to submit the report together with the draft budget as an appendix.